-San Mateo wooly sunflower is a perennial bulbiferous herb from the lily family (Lilaceae).
+Federal Status - None State Status - None Other - CNPS List 1B.1 San Mateo wooly sunflower is a perennial bulbiferous herb from the lily family (Lilaceae).
 It occurs in cismontane woodland, often in serpentine soil on road-cuts.
 Elevation ranges from 45 to 150 meters amsl.
 San Mateo wooly sunflower blooms from May through June.
 This species is known to occur in the County from two extant populations.
 Two occurrences are recorded within a CNDDB 5-mile radius surrounding the project site (Occurrence numbers: 1 and 4) (CDFW, 2013a).
 The nearest occurrence, 1, was documented approximately 0.5 mile northwest of the project site in a shady area along a road.
 Although a population of 53 plants was recorded in 2002, it is suspected that over half were killed as a result of herbicide application.
 The shaded access road which partially runs through woodland habitat on the project site may provide suitable roadside habitat for this species.
+This species was not observed during the March 2015 botanical surveys, which were conducted within the evident and identifiable blooming period; therefore the species does not have the potential to occur on the project site.
 This species was not observed during the July 25, 2013 botanical survey; however, the survey was conducted outside of the evident and identifiable blooming period.